 Rifaximin (Xifaxan) is a special antibiotic that must be dissolved in bile to have its antibacterial effect, and very little of this antibiotic is absorbed into the blood stream.
 This results in much less of an effect on the normal colonic bacteria than from most other antibiotics.
 But neomycin and metronidazole do affect the colonic bacteria.
-There have been rare cases in which Clostridium difficile colitis has occurred during treatment with rifaximin, but in most of these cases another broad-spectrum antibiotic was also administered to the patient during the rifaximin treatment.
+There have been rare cases in which Clostridium difficile colitis has occurred during treatment with rifaximin, but in these cases another broad-spectrum antibiotic was also administered to the patient during the rifaximin treatment.
 Clostridium difficile or C diff grows in the colon when the normal bacterial flora has been reduced by antibiotic therapy, and can produce very severe diarrhea which can be fatal if it occurs in patients with other serious illnesses.
-Patients who have had C diff try to avoid being treated with antibiotics, and may be especially interested in treatment for SIBO that does not include oral antibiotics.
+Patients who have had C diff try to avoid being treated with antibiotics, and may be especially interested in treatment for SIBO or IMO that does not include oral antibiotics.

 Experts suggest that it may be best not to limit carbohydrate intake during the initial treatment period to make the antibiotics or herbal treatment better at reducing the bacterial count.
 After eating a normal varied diet during treatment with antibiotics, herbal preparations, or 2 weeks of elemental diet, patients are advised to follow a diet that is lower in processed or refined carbohydrates, such as foods made from white flour, white rice, pastries, sodas, high-carb snacks, pasta, cakes and cookies, candy, and processed breakfast cereals.
 Many patients with SIBO also benefit from some reduction in overall fiber intake.
 But it is not clear that there is a single diet that is best for all SIBO patients, and there are differences in the diet recommendations from the experts that I include on this website.
 Registered dieticians are very familiar with helping people with IBS and SIBO to analyze their usual diets and recommend the most important changes to make.
 Physicians can refer patients to dieticians, and any fees involved in seeing a dietician are usually very reasonable.